menu

 Attacks

 Another important thing to keep in mind is that modifiers on your Weapon are usually “local.”
-This means that if your weapon has the modifier “increased physical damage,” what that is doing is scaling the base damage of your weapon higher.
+This means that if your Weapon has the modifier “increased Physical Damage,”, it is scaling the base damage of your Weapon.
 (The same is also true for local defense modifiers on equipment)

 This is extremely important to scale the damage of your Attacks, as your weapon and other sources of damage will scale multiplicatively.